pytgion/pytgion/README.md

 <img src=header.png>

 - 👀 I’m interested in Data Science and Linux.
-- 🌱 I’m currently learning C, pytgon and SQL.
+- 🌱 I’m currently learning C, python and SQL.
 - 💞️ I’m looking to collaborate on self-taught developers
 - 📫 You can reach me pytgion@gmail.com